nmwsharp/geometry-central/docs/docs/surface/halfedge_mesh/mutation.md

 There are two consequences to being non-compressed:

-  - Some operations cannot be implemented efficiently/correctly (e.g., random access of the i'th vertex)
+  - Some operations cannot be implemented efficiently/correctly (e.g., random access of the i'th vertex), as noted in the documentation.
+Calling such function will generally throw an error in Debug mode, but may fail silently in Release.
-  - Storage space is wasted by deleted elements
+  - Storage space is wasted by deleted elements.

-**All meshes are compressed after construction, and only become non-compressed if the user performs a deletion operation.**  The `compress()` function can be called to re-index the elements of the mesh as a proper enumeration from `[0,N)`.
+All meshes are compressed after construction, and only become non-compressed if the user performs a deletion operation.
+The `compress()` function can be called to re-index the elements of the mesh as a proper enumeration from `[0,N)`.

 The `compress()` function invalidates pointers, and incurs an update of existing containers.
 As such, it is recommended to be called sporadically, after a sequence of operations is completed.